Tender baked apples are piled on a brown sugar oat base with gooey caramel and cinnamon crumble to make the best Apple Bars ever. Bliss!

 - Apples.
 The best apples for this recipe are those that are firm and hold their shape well when baked, like Granny Smith, Honeycrisp, or Gala.

 - Caramel Sauce.
-Regardless of if you use store-bought caramel sauce or homemade, the sweet, gooey caramel factor of these bars will always score a 10/10.
+Regardless of if you use store-bought caramel sauce or my Apple Cider Caramel Sauce, the sweet, gooey caramel factor of these bars will always score a 10/10.

 - Butter.
 Essential for creating a rich crumbly base and topping that hug the tender apples and warm caramel filling.